 Energy from Space

-"I truly believe that space based solar power will become the first sellable, tradable commodity that's delivered by space that everybody on the planet can have part of," said Colonel (Select) Michael Smith, Chief, Future Concepts in the National Security Space Office and director of the SBSP study.
+"I truly believe that space-based solar power will become the first sellable, tradable commodity that's delivered by space that everybody on the planet can have part of," said Colonel (Select) Michael Smith, Chief, Future Concepts in the National Security Space Office and director of the SBSP study.

-The U.S. Department of Defense has an "absolute urgent need for energy," Smith said, underscoring the concern that major powers around the world – not just the United States – could end up in a major war of attrition in the 21st century.
+The U.S. Department of Defense has an "absolute urgent need for energy," Smith said, underscoring the concern that major powers around the world – not just the United States – could end up in a major war of attrition in the 21st Century.
 "We've got to make sure that we alleviate the energy concerns around the globe," he said.

-"Energy may well be the first tangible commodity returned from space," said Joseph Rouge, Associate Director of the National Security Space Office.
-"Geopolitics in general is going to be a large issue.
-I don't think there's any question that energy is going to be one of the key next issues, along with water ... that's going to be the competition we're going to fight."
+Energy may well be the first tangible commodity returned from space.
+Geopolitics in general is going to be a large issue.
+I don't think there's any question that energy is going to be one of the key next issues, along with water ... that's going to be the competition we're going to fight.

-"But do look to us to help you develop the technologies and developing a lot of the other infrastructure," Rouge advised, seeing SBSP, for instance, as helping to spur a significant reduction in the cost of routine access to space for the U.S. and its allies.
+"Look to us to help you develop the technologies and developing a lot of the other infrastructure," Rouge advised, seeing SBSP, for instance, as helping to spur a significant reduction in the cost of routine access to space for the U.S. and its allies.

-Space Based Solar Power: Trends of Concern
+Space-Based Solar Power: Trends of Concern

-There is a compelling argument of synergy between energy security, space security and national security, observed Col. Michael Hornitschek, Co-Chair of the National Security Space Office Architecture Study on Space Based Solar Power.
+There is a compelling argument of synergy between energy security, space security, and national security, observed Col. Michael Hornitschek, Co-Chair of the National Security Space Office Architecture Study on Space-Based Solar Power.

-Hornitschek flagged "trends of concern" in dealing with the world-wide energy challenge, citing global population and escalating energy demands, as well as the portent of climate change.
+Hornitschek flagged "trends of concern" in dealing with the worldwide energy challenge, citing global population and escalating energy demands, as well as the portent of climate change.
 He also referred to U.S. loss in global market share and leadership, in addition to declines in research and development investments and a skilled workforce.

-Although space based solar power has been studied since the 1970s – by the Department of Energy, NASA, the European Space Agency, as well as the Japan Aerospace Exploration Agency – Hornitschek said that the idea has generally "fallen between the cracks" because no organization is responsible for both space programs and energy security.
+Although space-based solar power has been studied since the 1970s – by the Department of Energy, NASA, the European Space Agency, as well as the Japan Aerospace Exploration Agency – Hornitschek said that the idea has generally "fallen between the cracks" because no organization is responsible for both space programs and energy security.

 Over the last few decades, the march of technology useful to SBSP has been significant, said Neville Marzwell, Manager of Advanced Concepts and Technology Innovation at the Jet Propulsion Laboratory in Pasadena, California.

 "We have made tremendous progress in technology from 1977 to 2007," Marzwell reported.
-He pointed to advances in micro and nano-electronics, lightweight inflatable composite structures, ultra-small power management devices, as well as laboratory demonstration of photovoltaic arrays that are close to 68 percent conversion efficiency.
+He pointed to advances in micro- and nano-electronics, lightweight inflatable composite structures, ultra-small power management devices, as well as laboratory demonstration of photovoltaic arrays that are close to 68 percent conversion efficiency.

 Still, there's work to be done, Marzwell emphasized, specifically in wireless power beaming.
-By modularizing SBSP platforms, the work can start small and foster batch production to keep price per unit costs down while evolving a bigger energy market, he said.
+By modularizing SBSP platforms, the work can start small and foster batch production to keep the price per unit costs down while evolving a bigger energy market, he said.

-Space Based Solar Power: Science and Technology Challenges
+Space-Based Solar Power: Science and Technology Challenges

 Overall, pushing forward on SBSP "is a complex problem and one that lends itself to a wide variety of competing solutions," said John Mankins, President of Artemis Innovation Management Solutions, LLC, in Ashburn, Virginia.

 There's a whole range of science and technology challenges to be pursued.
-New knowledge and new systems concepts are needed in order to enable space based solar power.
-But there does not appear, at least at present, that there are any fundamental physical barriers," Mankins explained.
+New knowledge and new systems concepts are needed in order to enable space-based solar power.
+But there does not appear, at least at present, that there are any fundamental physical barriers.

 Peter Teets, Distinguished Chair of the Eisenhower Center for Space and Defense Studies, said that SBSP must be economically viable with those economics probably not there today.
-"But if we can find a way with continued technology development ... and smart moves in terms of development cycles to bring clean energy from space to the Earth, it's a home run kind of situation," he told attendees of the meeting.
+"But if we can find a way with continued technology development ... and smart moves in terms of development cycles to bring clean energy from space to the earth, it's a home run kind of situation," he told attendees of the meeting.

 "It's a noble effort," Teets told Space News.
 There remain uncertainties in SBSP, including closure on a business case for the idea, he added.

-"I think the Air Force has a legitimate stake in starting it.
+I think the Air Force has a legitimate stake in starting it.
 But the scale of this project is going to be enormous.
 This could create a new agency ... who knows?
-It's going to take the President and a lot of political will to go forward with this," Teets said.
+It's going to take the President and a lot of political will to go forward with this.

-Space Based Solar Power: Demonstration are Vital
+Space-Based Solar Power: Demonstrations are Vital

-As current director of the SBSP study for the National Security Space Office, Smith said that demonstrations of beamed energy from space – utilizing both breadboard lab tests and by using space assets – are vital.
+As the current director of the SBSP study for the National Security Space Office, Smith said that demonstrations of beamed energy from space – utilizing both breadboard lab tests and by using space assets – are vital.
 One possibility is to extrapolate meaningful lessons from signal transmissions by already orbiting communication satellites, he said, be they U.S. assets or experiments done with partners elsewhere around the world.